Epigene/beforehand/README.md

 5. __Q:__ What happens if a record gets updated several times in a short while?
  > __A:__ You are asking whether the sensible thing, namely, checking uniqueness and queueing only one job, will happen.
  > Unfortunately, no. ActiveJob does not expose a backend-independent API for this, so `beforehand` can not support such behavior either.
-Currently this is a known potential problem zone.
- > Luckily, `beforehand` does take steps to prevent [dogpile effect](https://www.sobstel.org/blog/preventing-dogpile-effect/), but only in the asynchronious warming part.
-If you get a hundred requests at the same time, they will all do the work and essentially set the cache to the same value.
+ > Luckily, `beforehand` does take steps to prevent [dogpile effect](https://www.sobstel.org/blog/preventing-dogpile-effect/) in the asynchronious warming part, so normally repeat jobs will merely take up queue space, but won't be actually doing anything once their turn comes.
+ > Please note that several parralel web-requests will totally dogpile the cache and there is little that can or should be done about it.

 6. __Q:__ I have a `User` model with `has_many :posts` and `belongs_to :company`.
 How do I organize `beforehand`'s caching directives in my models?
  > __A:__ A model ought to define caching directives only for templates it itself is used in.